WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-strengths-and-essence/index.md

 }
 ```

-Instead, they prefer a safer approach -- use `guard let ... else`:
+Instead, we prefer a safer approach -- use `guard let ... else`:

 ```swift
 func foo(_ bar: Int?) {